Here are all the startups pitching today at Venture Day Minsk – TechCrunch

 4 – LabMap App: app to explain laboratory tests in 24 hours in a clear language and monitor the state of health and the dynamics of biological indicators.

-5 – Pigpughttps://pigpug.co/: AI neurofeedback brain training system for kids with ADHD and ASD @PigPugHealth
+5 – Pigpug: AI neurofeedback brain training system for kids with ADHD and ASD @PigPugHealth

 6 – SOVA App: mobile app for overwhelmed, exhausted or anxious people to get stress relief fast and sleep well by night rituals #sovaapp